-These renewed efforts have caused a good deal of anxiety from supporters of legal, state-regulated online gaming.
+These renewed efforts have caused a good deal of concern from supporters of legal, state-regulated online gaming.

-A federal online gambling creates new regulations that would only cause harm.
+Any intervention by the federal government into legal online gambling would create new regulations that would only cause harm.

-Where it has been legalized, online gambling is being effectively regulated by the states to protect consumers, and create jobs and revenue.
+Where states have legalized online gambling, they have effectively regulated it to protect consumers, as well as create jobs and revenue.

-Furthermore, because of online gambling, Atlantic City casinos are investing and innovating, creating jobs and economic opportunities outside of gaming through advertising.
+Furthermore, because of online gambling, Atlantic City casinos are investing and innovating.
+This investment creates jobs and economic opportunities in the gambling industry and beyond.

-The idea that the federal government is going to step in and put an end to this led to a resolution introduced by New Jersey Assemblyman Vincent Mazzeo calling on the Trump administration and Congress to oppose these attempts to regulate online gambling at the federal level.
+The idea that the federal government could kill that progress led to a resolution introduced by New Jersey Assemblyman Vincent Mazzeo calling on the Trump administration and Congress to oppose any federal ban on state-regulated online gambling.